An analogue of Wilton's formula and values of Dedekind zeta functions: Values of Dedekind zeta functions

-This section deals with a closed formula for the values of Dedekind zeta functions attached to real quadratic number fields.
-A closed formula for the values of Dedekind zeta functions at even positive integers can be obtained from two prominent results.
+This section deals with an expression for the values of Dedekind zeta functions attached to real quadratic number fields.
+We note that an expression for the values of Dedekind zeta functions at even positive integers can be obtained from two prominent results.
 One of them was given by Euler which entails the expression of zeta function at even positive integers as

 where $B_{2n}$ is the $2n$-th Bernoulli number.